conoro/hugo.conoroneill.com/content/post/the-brooks-caldera-6-is-an-ultra-devouring-monster.md

 +++
 date = "2023-05-22T12:00:00.000Z"
 draft = false
-title = "The Brooks Caldera 6 is an ultra-devouring monster" slug = "the-brooks-caldera-6-is-an-ultra-devouring-monster"
-description = "My absolute favourite trail running shoe for Irish conditions"
+title = "The Brooks Caldera 6 is an ultra-devouring monster (but)" slug = "the-brooks-caldera-6-is-an-ultra-devouring-monster" description = "My absolute favourite trail running shoe for Irish conditions"
 +++

+UPDATE: See below for a major proviso to this post.

 My entire history with Brooks until a few months ago was one pair of Adrenaline 19s which did not suit me at all.
 I always associated the brand with big reliable heavy running shoes for conservative joggers.
 The [Caldera 6](https://www.brooksrunning.com/en_ie/caldera-6-mens-distance-trail-running-shoe/110379.html) takes that reputation and shreds it, in the best possible sense.